Ulster Assessments - FAQ

 Do you assess for Dyspraxia/DCD?

-Do you assess for ADHD?
+Do you assess for ADHD (SpLD)?

 Can I use the report that you give me, to apply for the Disabled Students' Allowance?